 Description of Services

 Be super clear about what your program/health coaching services include so there’s no miscommunication.
 What do your coaching sessions look like?
 Do you have weekly or twice monthly calls?
 How long are they?
 Where do they take place?
-What does the coaching relationship look like?
-What is the extent of client responsibility?
+What does the coaching relationship/coaching practice look like?
+Do you know the extent of client responsibility?
 What else do you include in your program?
 Here’s your chance to lay it all out.

 Client & Coach Expectations

-I like to include a section for client and coach expectations.
+I like to include a section for client and coaching journey.
 Set out what you expect from your client (i.e., being on time and communication) and what you’ll offer your client in return (i.e., being present & non-judgmental, helping them with goal setting, etc.).
 It’s a great way to set the tone for your coaching program.

 This is SO, so important and worth the price of the DIY Coaching Agreement template alone.
 I started this company after hearing from so many of you health coaches about feeling scared & vulnerable!
 But there’s an easy way to protect yourself by using a disclaimer.
 Here, you set out who you are, what you do, what certifications you have, and which you DON’T (i.e. a medical degree, license, etc.).
 This disclaimer is totally different from the disclaimer you need on your website.